- Entry requirements: Related 2:1 degree (or equivalent)

 - Full-time: 12 months

 This programme provides you with the skills and experience needed to progress your music performance to the next level.
-With professional support from working musicians at the Royal Liverpool Philharmonic, as well as the expert guidance of our lecturer's, you will develop your craft as a prospective professional musician.
+With support from professionals in the industry and the expert guidance of our lecturers, you will develop your craft as a prospective professional musician.

 Discover what you'll learn, what you'll study, and how you'll be taught and assessed.

 Please note: programme and module details are illustrative and subject to change.

 The modules to which the individual instrumental lessons are attached are Performance 1, Performance 2 and Major Project (assuming the final recital option is taken).
 A professional accompanist is provided for all performance assessments.
 Students should complete the modules from Semesters 1 and 2 before taking the Major Project.